adel-gu/adel-gu/README.md

 ### Hi 👋!
-My name is **Adel**, and yes I have a similar name to that amizing singer but am a whole different kind of artist 👨‍💻, currently studying full stack web development at Microverse.
+My name is **Adel**, and yes I have a similar name to that amazing singer but I am an artist of a completely different kind 👨‍💻, I am currently studying full web development at Microverse.

 ## My stack: